 - Start collecting stamps on a new card!
 There are lots of certificates to collect.

-We will be launching this year’s Challenge on 7th March (World Book Day) and it will run until May.
-Over 400 children took part last year and all children who received two or more certificates were invited to celebrate at our Big Bookbug Party which was held in Port Glasgow Town Hall.
+We will be launching this year’s Challenge on 5th March (World Book Day) and it will run until 2nd May.
+Nearly 400 children took part last year and all children who received two or more certificates were invited to celebrate at our Big Bookbug Party which was held in Port Glasgow Town Hall.